citp/privacy-policy-historical/c/cu/cus/customercareinfo.in.md

 We have included links on this site for your use and reference.
 We are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these sites may differ from our own.

 **Changes to this Privacy Statement**
-The contents of this statement may be altered at any time, at our discretion.If you have any questions regarding the privacy policy of CustomerCareInfo.in then you may contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+The contents of this statement may be altered at any time, at our discretion.If you have any questions regarding the privacy policy of CustomerCareInfo.in then you may contact us at customercareinfo.in@gmail.com